Halodi/ar_tools/README.md

     - camera\_name: camera name for publishing
     - de: some args for [differential evolution](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.differential_evolution.html)
     - project_rotations: whether or not the projection of a unit vector from the target's estimated quaternion should be taken as an additional criterion
+    - marker\_opt\_count\_threshold: minimum marker count per iteration to be considered in error computation
     - verbose_optimization: prints standard deviation vector in each call to the error fn
     - data\_save\_folder: folder to write collected data to.
 No writing is performed if this string is empty
 - head: parameters for calibrating a camera mounted in/on the head